djcrago/enneagram/README.txt

+# Enneagram Test

-This is an Enneagram test that you can take at the command line!
+This repository houses an Enneagram Test you can run at the command line!

 Simply put, an Enneagram test is a personality type test.
 There are nine different personality types, each with their own unique characteristics.
 The